Careers - Frequently Asked Questions

 Can I go to school while on active duty?

 Absolutely!
-In fact, the Army will pay 100% tuition assistance for courses you take while on active duty.
+In fact, the Army offers tuition assistance for courses you take while on active duty.
 Many musicians take advantage of this benefit and are able to complete degree programs while serving full-time in a band.
 This can be accomplished through online universities, satellite campuses, or local colleges.
 Of course, coursework cannot interfere with your responsibilities at the band.

 I have experience conducting/arranging/composing.
 Will I be able to use those skills?